CruxConnect/crux-docs/_product_supplier/create_sku.md

 sku_id
 : (string) The SKU Identifier for the SKU as provided by the Supplier

-minimum_advertised_price
-: (number) The Minimum Advertised Price (MAP) is a price floor for advertisement on the SKU.
-You may not legally list the SKU for sale at a lower price.

-msrp
-: (number) The Manufacturer's Suggested Retail Price for the SKU.
-This is only a suggestion.
-It is not a price floor nor is it a price ceiling.

-quantity_in_stock
-: (number) The Quantity In-Stock parameter indicates how many SKUs are currently available for purchase.

-quantity_on_backorder
-: (number) The Quantity on Backorder parameter indicates how many of this particular SKU are going to be replenished.
-It can be considered a tentative quantity to be added to the current quantity in-stock.

-number_of_units_bundled
-: (number) The Number of Units Bundled parameter indicates how many SKUs are in a single bundle.

 restrictions
 : (string) The Restrictions imposed on the SKU which can include "tmpunavail" (temporary unavailable) or "discontd" (dicontinued)

 condition
 : (string) The Condition of the SKU; these include "new", "used", and "refurb" (refurbished)

-distinguishing_attributes
-: (array) The Distinguishing Attributes are attributes objects based on a category or product line may be necessary to include.
-It may also be empty, as per the Suppliers' discretion.

-msrp
-: (number) The Manufacturer's Suggested Retail Price for the SKU.
-This is only a suggestion.
-It is not a price floor nor is it a price ceiling.

-sku_id
-: (string) The SKU Identifier for the SKU as provided by the Supplier

 quantity_in_stock
 : (number) The Quantity In-Stock parameter indicates how many SKUs are currently available for purchase.